laurentpf5/api-security-lab/README.md

 - HTTP Method enforcements
 - Manage Endpoints
 - Enforce Input Validation with OAS in NGNINX App-Protect WAF

-# Activate Signatures
-# Protect from Bots
+ - To be added Activate Signatures and Protect from Bots

 **Environment**